Eventually and asymptotically positive semigroups on Banach lattices: Notation and preliminaries

 The dual space of $E$ is denoted by $E'$ and is again a Banach lattice.
-A linear functional $\varphi \in E'$ is called \emph{strictly positive} if $\langle \varphi, f \rangle > 0$ for every $f > 0$; note that $\varphi$ is automatically strictly positive if it is a quasi-interior point of $(E')_+$, but the converse is not true.
+A linear functional $\varphi \in E'$ is called \emph{strictly positive} if $\langle \varphi, f \rangle > 0$ for every $f > 0$, i.e.\ $\varphi$ is strictly positive if and only if it is strongly positive as an operator from $E$ to $\bbR$ (or $\bbC$).
+Note that $\varphi$ is automatically strictly positive if it is a quasi-interior point of $(E')_+$, but the converse is not true.
+We should point out that this causes the following ambiguity in our notation: if we write $\varphi \gg 0$ for a functional $\varphi \in E'$, then this could either mean that $\varphi$ is a quasi-interior point of $E'_+$ or that $\varphi$ is strongly positive as an operator from $E$ to the scalar field, i.e.\ that $\varphi$ is strictly positive.
+For this reason, we never use the notation $\gg$ for functionals.

-\paragraph{Linear operators, resolvent and spectrum.} The domain of an operator $A$ on a Banach space $E$ will always be denoted by $D(A)$, and if not stated otherwise, $D(A)$ will be assumed to be endowed with the graph norm.
+\paragraph{Linear operators, resolvent and spectrum} The domain of an operator $A$ on a Banach space $E$ will always be denoted by $D(A)$, and if not stated otherwise, $D(A)$ will be assumed to be endowed with the graph norm.
 If $A$ is densely defined, then its adjoint is well defined and we denote it by $A'$.
 Let $E$ and $F$ be complex Banach lattices, i.e.~let them be complexifications of real Banach lattices $E_{\mathbb R}$ and $F_{\mathbb R}$.
-We call an operator $A\colon D(A)\subseteq E\to F$ \emph{real} if $D(A) = D(A) \cap E_{\mathbb R} + i D(A) \cap E_{\mathbb R}$ and if $T(D(A) \cap E_{\mathbb R})\subseteq F_{\mathbb R}$.
+We call an operator $A\colon D(A)\subseteq E\to F$ \emph{real} if $D(A) = D(A) \cap E_{\mathbb R} + i D(A) \cap E_{\mathbb R}$ and if $A (D(A) \cap E_{\mathbb R})\subseteq F_{\mathbb R}$.
 Positive and, in particular, strongly positive operators are automatically real.

 Let $A$ be a closed linear operator on a complex Banach space $E$; we denote its \emph{spectrum} by $\sigma(A)$, its \emph{resolvent set} by $\rho(A) := \bbC \setminus \sigma(A)$, and for each $\lambda \in \rho(A)$ the operator $R(\lambda,A) := (\lambda\id-A)^{-1}$ denotes the \emph{resolvent} of $A$ at $\lambda$.
 The \emph{spectral bound} of $A$ is given by